 At first, they thought that David had an enlarged heart, which is a common cause of SCA.
 But David had an athletic heart—it was big, but not defective.
 His heart problem must have been electrical in nature—we may never know.
 David had never had an electrocardiogram (ECG), which measures the electrical impulses of a beating heart.

 Several months after David died, another Gold Star Mom learned about the Nick of Time Foundation and volunteered to help screen students for heart problems at Meadowdale High School in Lynnwood, WA.
 Matthew Truax, a student there, had died of SCA at age 16.
 Matthew's mom, Melinda, started the Heart of Edmonds School District and Community Heart Safe Project, with the mission of putting an AED in every school in the Edmonds School District and having emergency plans in place.
 The Nick of Time Foundation was started by Darla Varrenti and her sister, Sue Apodaca, after Darla’s son, Nick, died of SCA.
 They have screened over 15,000 students since 2006 and discovered heart problems in more than 450 of them.
 Of those, 98% have been able to participate in sports again after treatment.
 John and I have since met these amazing women who have turned their tragedies into non-profit organizations that save lives.

-The mission of the Lion Heart Heroes Foundation is to promote heart health in our military community.
-Our objectives include raising awareness of SCA, encouraging the presence and quick use of AEDs, and advocating for cardiac screening of military recruits.
-Eventually, we hope that research into heart screening will result in ECG screening becoming part of the medical requirements that take place at the Military Entrance Processing Stations (MEPS).
+The Lion Heart Heroes Foundation seeks to keep military hearts beating.
+Our objectives include advocating for cardiac screening of military recruits, raising awareness of SCA, and donating AEDs to military bases.
+Eventually, we hope that ECG screening will become part of the medical requirements that take place at the Military Entrance Processing Stations (MEPS).
 Let's discover these undiagnosed heart problems before young recruits join the service so that they can get them fixed.

 Let’s turn David’s death story into a life story.
 Will you help us?